top of page

 A really good mushroom soup

-As the name suggests, this is an amazing soup.
-It is earthy and filled with the aromas of the forest, this is a soup for mushroom lovers.
+As the name suggests, this is a fantastic soup.
+It is earthy and filled with the aromas of the forest; This is a soup for mushroom lovers.

-This is a hearty soup that brings out the nuances of the different mushroom varieties.
-You can use the basic white or cremini button mushrooms, but the more exotic varieties, oyster, fresh shiitake, chanterelle are luxurious and amazing.
-I generally use a mix, some cremini, oyster and shiitake, and a few chanterelles if I am planning to splurge.
+This is a hearty soup that highlights the nuances of various mushroom varieties.
+You can use basic white or cremini button mushrooms, but the more exotic varieties, such as oyster, fresh shiitake, and chanterelle, are luxurious and amazing.
+I generally use a mix, including some cremini, oyster, and shiitake mushrooms, and a few chanterelles if I'm planning to splurge.

-I have tried a number of mushroom soups over the years and this is one that stands out.
+I have tried several mushroom soups over the years, and this one stands out.
 Rich and luxurious, this soup lets your guests know that you are spoiling them.
-Deep mushroom and earthy flavors dominate and the pan sautéed balsamic mushrooms add that touch of luxury.
-As an additional variation, you can drizzle a few drops of truffle oil, instead of the mushrooms.
+Deep, mushroom, and earthy flavours dominate, and the pan-sautéed balsamic mushrooms add that touch of luxury.
+As an additional variation, you can drizzle a few drops of truffle oil instead of the mushrooms.
 This soup pairs beautifully with a fruity California pinot noir.

-For more soups from this cookbook, click here.
+For more wonderful soup recipes from this cookbook, click here.

 Ingredients: